 Teeth grinding can damage the function of your jaw and the health of your teeth and gums.
-Often ignored, bruxism is a complex dental issue that should be addressed to prevent further or permanent damage to your chewing system.
+Bruxism, or teeth clenching and grinding, is an often ignored complex dental issue.
+Addressing this problem can prevent further or permanent damage to your chewing system.

-While there is no singular cause for bruxism it is often believed to be triggered by stress, bite interferences, or neuromuscular issues.
-People may grind their teeth due to malocclusion (improper alignment of the teeth), Temporomandibular Joint Dysfunction (TMD), or Parkinson’s or Huntington’s Disease.
+There is no singular cause for bruxism.
+However, bruxism is often believed to be triggered by stress, bite interferences, or neuromuscular issues.
+People may grind their teeth due to malocclusion (improper teeth alignment).
+Teeth grinding is a common symptom of bite disorders like Temporomandibular Joint Dysfunction (TMD).
+Medical conditions like Parkinson’s or Huntington’s Disease can increase instances of teeth grinding.

-Sometimes patients do not even know that they grind their teeth, but come into our office with significant signs.
+Sometimes, patients do not even know that they grind their teeth.
+However, they come into our office with significant signs.
 Dr. Heather Adams provides patients in Northwest Arkansas with comprehensive dental treatment options for bruxism.
-She is dedicated to helping patients find the source of their symptoms and discover effective and comfortable solutions.
+She is dedicated to helping patients find the source of their symptoms.
+With her help, patients can discover practical and comfortable solutions to teeth grinding.

-Headaches, TMJ, & The Long-Term Effects of Bruxism
+Headaches, TMJ, and the Long-Term Effects of Bruxism

-If you wake up with headaches, or experience chronic facial or jaw pain, you may grind your teeth.
-Patients are often unaware of the habit whether it occurs during sleep or while awake.
-Teeth grinding or jaw clenching can damage your bite and cause secondary dental concerns that require advanced restorative dental treatment.
+If you wake up with headaches or experience chronic facial or jaw pain, you may grind your teeth.
+Patients are often unaware of the habit during sleep or while awake.
+Teeth grinding or jaw clenching can damage your bite and cause secondary dental concerns.
+Sometimes, these concerns require advanced restorative dental treatment.

 A patient who grinds their teeth or clenches their jaw often develops a bite disorder known as TMJ.
-TMJ affects the health and function of the temporomandibular joint or the jaw joint.
-This complex system of muscles and nerve endings can become overly stressed and compromised, resulting in long-term painful symptoms and difficulty chewing.
+TMJ affects the health and function of the temporomandibular or jaw joint.
+This complex system of muscles and nerve endings can become overly stressed and compromised.
+As a result, patients with TMJ can experience long-term painful symptoms and difficulty chewing.

 Common signs of bruxism can include: